About this listing

 Interaction with Guests

 Guests will have the whole area to themselves.
-I live 75 miles from the property but my caretaker lives within easy walking distance, so if there are any questions or issues, he's right there to help.
+I live 75 miles from the property but my caretaker lives within easy walking distance, so if there are any questions or issues, he's there to help.
 His phone number and the housekeeper's number are provided in case anyone has questions.
+Please feel free to call me with questions as well.

-I love the fact that it's SO peaceful!
-I recommend my guests bring binoculars to watch the various large birds (Great Blue Herons, Egrets, Ospreys Hawks) and Deer that are commonly seen from the deck.
+I LOVE the fact that it's SO peaceful!
+I advise my guests to bring binoculars to watch the various large birds (Great Blue Herons, Egrets, Ospreys, Hawks) and Deer that are commonly seen from the deck.
 Sometimes a River Otter or seal is seen swimming by.
 And great BIG fish of some kind - Steehlead?
 Also that, since the house is at the end of a private road, there are no cars driving by my house and the public is not allowed on our road.

 There is a Sonoma County bus stop about 3/4 of a mile form the house.
 It runs East to Santa Rosa and West possibly to the coast.
 But it makes many stops and I don't recommend it as a regular means of transportation.

-There is room for 3 or 4 cars at the property.
+There is room for 3 cars at the property.
 More cars will cause you to block each other in.
 Carpool!

 Other Things to Note

-The first time you come to the house, do your best to arrive before dark, or see to it that at least one member of your party does so they can talk you in if you do arrive after dark There aren't many streetlights out there and the house can be difficult to find at night.
-Plus you'll miss the exciting drive and drop-dead scenery on the way in, which is quite dramatic.
+Also, the first time you come to the house, do your best to arrive before dark, or see to it that at least one member of your party does so they can talk you in if you do arrive after dark There aren't many streetlights out there and the house can be difficult to find at night.
+Plus you'll miss the drop-dead scenery on the way in, which is quite dramatic.
+It really is an exciting drive in.

 *Although there are no neighbors right next door, as a common courtesy don't play loud music or get rowdy outdoors after 10 PM.